citusdata/citus_docs/admin_guide/cluster_management.rst

 Citus stores all the data for distributed tables on the worker nodes.
 Hence, if you want to scale out your cluster by adding more computing power, you can do so by adding a worker.

-To add a new node to the cluster, you first need to add the DNS name of that node to the pg_worker_list.conf file in your data directory on the master node.
+To add a new node to the cluster, you first need to add the DNS name of that node and port in the pg_dist_node catalog table.
+You can do so using the :ref:`master_add_node` UDF.

-Next, you can call the pg_reload_conf UDF to cause the master to reload its configuration.
+Example:

 ::

-	select pg_reload_conf();

-After this point, Citus will automatically start assigning new shards to that worker.
+   SELECT master_add_node('node-name', 5432);

 In addition to the above, if you want to move existing shards to the newly added worker, Citus Enterprise provides an additional rebalance_table_shards function to make this easier.
 This function will move the shards of the given table to make them evenly distributed among the workers.